 Q: Can obesity prevent ovulation?

-A: The presence of adipose or fat tissue in obese women leads to a decrease of sex hormone binding globulin, and an increase in androgens (male hormones).
+A: The presence of adipose or fat tissue in obese women leads to a decrease in sex hormone-binding globulin, and an increase in androgens (male hormones).
 This negatively affects the production of follicles in the ovary.
 In addition, an increased level of male hormones may prevent ovulation and can also lead to menstrual irregularities and amenorrhea.

 Obese women are also more likely to be diagnosed with PCOS (polycystic ovary syndrome), and insulin resistance.